stefanbirkner/system-rules/README.md

 want to contribute code than

 * Please write a test for your change.
-* Ensure that you didn't break the build by running `mvn test`.
+* Ensure that you didn't break the build by running `mvnw test`.
 * Fork the repo and create a pull request.
 (See [Understanding the GitHub Flow](https://guides.github.com/introduction/flow/index.html))

 The basic coding style is described in the